 HyperLab databases contain all the data resulting from peak evaluations and various measurement system analyses.
 This section contains an example of the retrieval of such information.
-First create an ODBC data link for your database, if it is not created yet.
+For newer Microsoft Excel versions you can immediately access the data, while other applications may require the creation of an ODBC data link for your database first.
 See "Creating an ODBC data source" for further details.